 Needs to develop self-confidence and reading stamina, moving on from simple chapter books.

-A laugh out loud detective story perfect for a 6+reader.
-The plot is engaging and humorous, however, for me, it was the illustrations that stole the show, they added rich description and detail.
+A laugh out loud detective story perfect for readers aged 6+.
+The plot is engaging and humorous, however, for me, it was the illustrations that stole the show, adding rich description and detail.
 The unstoppables were introduced subtly in their different guises – I loved watching my son piece together the evidence, flick back to cross-reference the pictures and gasp when he worked out who was who.

-As this is the second book in the series, initially I felt as if I should have started with the first book, but it isn’t necessary at all.
-Monsters Mayhem and a sprinkling of crumbs will be enjoyed on its own as an entertaining ‘cat and mouse’ story, where the children outwit the criminal masterminds.
+As this is the second book in the series, initially I wondered if I should have started with the first book, but it isn’t necessary at all.
+Monsters Mayhem and a Sprinkling of Crumbs will be enjoyed on its own as an entertaining ‘cat and mouse’ story, where the children outwit the criminal masterminds.